 Chris Russo, Founder and Executive Vice President

-For the past seven years, Chris served as Deputy Fire Chief of Hull, Massachusetts.
-Chris has rescued people in harms way for over 25 years, working in fire, medical and maritime rescue operations.
-Chris has personally been involved in many high profile events, including the Response and Reconnaissance team at Ground Zero 9/11, the Response team at Worcester Cold Storage Fire, the rescuing of several Kayakers trapped in the Weir River Culvert, the rescue of 175 people from a commuter boat in Boston Harbor and many more emergency incidents.
+For the past seven years, Chris served as Deputy Fire Chief of Hull, Massachusetts and was promoted to Chief of Department in January 2015.
+Chief Russo has rescued people in harms way for over 30 years, working in fire, medical and maritime rescue operations.
+He has personally been involved in many high profile events, including the Response and Reconnaissance team at Ground Zero 9/11, the Response team at Worcester Cold Storage Fire, the rescuing of several Kayakers trapped in the Weir River Culvert, the rescue of 175 people from a commuter boat in Boston Harbor and many more emergency incidents.

 Paul MacMillan, Mass Transit Security Expert